alexandertrefz/essence/packages/website/optimisations.md

 host of the client package cannot be, so the door it builds Lists through is a second constructor that copies: an array a host keeps is never one Essence pushes onto, and no contract of ours reaches a published surface.

+**The edits share the runs they do not touch.** Growing a List at an end was the first half of this; the second is that shortening it, lengthening it or altering one item of it need not copy the whole of it either.
+Which sub-Lists can be answered by sharing follows from how the two runs are stored, and the set is small and exact.
+Shrinking the front count drops LEADING items, because that run is stored reversed; shrinking the back view drops trailing ones.
+So the sub-Lists a List can answer with while copying nothing are exactly the windows that still contain the seam between its runs — starting at or before it and stopping at or after it — and a window lying wholly inside one run has to be copied out of that run.
+A flat List keeps its seam at zero, which leaves it the prefixes and nothing else.

+That is enough for the ends, as far as the runs reach. `slice` answers such a window with a List over both of the receiver's arrays, so a slice at an end costs a small object and no items at all whenever the run at that end has an item to give up — which is what makes `removeLast()`, a prefix of any List, free, and `removeFirst()` free of a List that was prepended to.
+A flat List has no front run, so taking its first item away is a copy like any other.
+`remove(at:)` reads the same way: it drops the first item by shrinking the front count where there is one and the last by shrinking the back view where there is one, and fills an array where there is neither. `replace(_:at:)` copies only the run the position falls in and carries the other through by reference, so changing one item of a List built at both ends pays for half of it. `insert(_:at:)` hands its two ends to `prepend` and `append` and inherits their push; there is no fast path at the seam and there cannot be one, because an item pushed onto the front run lands at the List's head rather than between the runs, so neither push can say what a seam insertion would mean.

+**A shared window is a copy DEFERRED, and sized by the answer.** The List it answers with holds both of the receiver's arrays and views less of them, which is exactly the shape a read already knows how to trim — so the first read copies the WINDOW's size, never the parent array's, and lets the parent go then.
+A window nothing ever reads is never copied at all.
+Counting is not
+reading: `length` visits no item and hands out no array, so it answers off the counts and leaves the window shared, which is what keeps `removeFirst()` — written as a slice up to the length — from giving back at each turn the shrink the turn before it made.
+At no size is that worse than the eager copy it replaces; what it trades is retention, the same debit the rest of this section pays, and it is paid until the first read rather than for ever.

+**The honest limit is a window that misses the seam.** A flat List keeps its seam at zero and so has no front count to shrink: dropping its first item copies the whole of the rest, exactly as dropping one from the middle of any List does.
+Such an edit is still a copy — one array of exactly the items the answer holds, filled once from the two runs, where the composition it replaced built the answer twice over and read the receiver twice to do it.
+Nothing here makes it cheap; it makes it cost once.
+Measured on a hundred thousand items, a thousand operations, best of five: removing at the middle falls from 157 ms to 63 ms, inserting at the middle from 176 ms to 63 ms, and replacing an item of a List built at both ends from 40 ms to 12 ms. Taking a prefix falls from 35 ms to 0.1 ms, which is the difference between copying and not.

+What changes ORDER rather than constant is the drain — taking a List built by prepending apart from the front, one item at a time, which each step answered by slicing and rejoining the whole of it and now answers with one small object.
+Twenty thousand items fall from 437 ms to 1.2 ms; as a whole Program, subprocess startup included in both figures, from 497 ms to 24 ms.

 **One qualification to what this section opened with.** These are improvements to the runtime rather than to the code the Compiler emits, and this one is an